msillano/USBphpTunnel/test_files/readme.txt

     3) the USBphpTunnel autostarts: if autoPortSelection > 0 (the default) it will send and receive (after 10 sec.)

-    4) the LED on Arduino PIN 13 will flash (rate 4 sec).
+    4) the LED on Arduino UNO - PIN 13 will flash (rate 4 sec).
 Very simple way to flash a led ! :)

     5) it is safe to connect-disconnect Arduino USB